Booligoosh/codetheweb.blog/_posts/2017-12-07-fullscreen-image-hero.md

 ![The results of the background-image property][bg-img-gif]

 Awesome!
 However, it is very hard to see the text now.
 What if we tried making everything white?
-Here's the lines of our CSS file to add / change:
+Here are the lines of our CSS file to add/change:
 ```CSS
 body {
     margin: 0;